-They are two different worlds, with their own logics, their own gravitational fields, their own ecologies…At the extreme, each finds the other scarcely worthy any careful thought or charitable feeling.
+[The modern art community and the Church] are two different worlds, with their own logics, their own gravitational fields, their own ecologies…At the extreme, each finds the other scarcely worthy of any careful thought or charitable feeling.
 At the very least, they have found themselves in a common state of frigid or indifferent relations.”

 In their introduction to a collection of essays entitled Contemporary Art and the Church: A Conversation between Two Worlds (IVP, 2017) W. David Taylor and Taylor Worley name forthrightly the antipathy between the modern art community and the Church.
 “They are two different worlds, with their own logics, their own gravitational fields, their own ecologies…At the extreme, each finds the other scarcely worthy any careful thought or charitable feeling.
 At the very least, they have found themselves in a common state of frigid or indifferent relations.”
 Although Taylor and Worley are primarily thinking about the world of visual arts, their description applies across all artistic media.

 Artists, visual or musical, jealously guard their freedom and independence – both in artistic expression and manner of life.
 For the Church, by contrast, freedom is understood as submission to the Lordship of the Spirit; consequently artistic expression and manner of life must operate within theologically determined parameters.
 Whereas artists focus on the sensual experience, loving the object of art in and of itself, Christians of an Augustinian stripe view works of art, like all material creation, as signs that point beyond themselves to the One transcendent source of beauty and truth.